datatrail-jhu/02_googlecloud/manuscript/02_gmail.md

 A box will pop-up where you can enter the recipient, subject, and content of the email.
 There are a few buttons at the buttom of the email box that are very helpful.

 First, you can attach a file (such as an image, a document, or a video) to your email by clicking on the attachment sign and choosing the file from your computer.
+You can send up to 25 MB in attachments.
+If you have more than one attachment, they can't add up to more than 25 MB.
+If your file is greater than 25 MB, Gmail automatically adds a Google Drive link in the email instead of including it as an attachment.
+The person you send the file to can download it so they'll have access to it even if you remove it from Google Drive.

 ![Attach files](images/02_gmail/02_google_gmail_04.png)